Itsdaodao/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Devbooks` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add Contact**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. Devbooks prompts for command
+2. User input add command with required contact information
+3. Devbooks saves contact and show success message
-4. AddressBook deletes the person
+4. Devbooks shows the updated contact list

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
+User input add command with invalid contact information

-    * 3a1.
-AddressBook shows an error message.
+    * 2a1.
+Devbooks shows an error message
+    * 2a2.
+User input new add command

+      Steps 2a1-2a2 are repeated until the add command and contact information entered are correct.

-      Use case resumes at step 2.
+      Use case resumes from step 3.

-*{More to be added}*

 ### Non-Functional Requirements